O9.2 Lung volume reduction surgery and bronchoscopic interventions

 A variety of nonsurgical techniques are currently under investigation.
 These include endobronchial one-way valves, self-activating coils, targeted destruction of emphysematous tissue, bypass tract airway stenting and transpleural ventilation.

-The Klooster trial was most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
+The Klooster trial and Valipour trials were the most thorough in excluding patients with collateral ventilation using both the intact lobar fissure on CT chest and the Chartis system during bronchoscopy.
 This may explain why this trial had the most impressive results.
 The trials where the control arm used sham placebo bronchoscopy reported no difference between the study arms with respect to improvement in quality of life.
 Valves cannot yet be recommended as routine therapy.
 Davey recognises the high complication rates and appropriately calls for future trials to compare valve placement with surgical lung volume reduction.

 A small (n=45) non blinded randomised controlled trial comparing lung volume reduction coils to standard care showed significant improvement in quality of life, lung function and six minute walk distance at 90 days (Shah 2013).
 Of the 23 patients receiving the intervention, two sustained a pneumothorax.
 22 patients from the control arm went on to receive endobronchial coils, with significant improvement in quality of life, six minute walk distance (and to a lesser degree lung function) at day 180 and 360 (Zoumot 2015).
 Deslee has reported on the largest randomised control trial (non-blinded) to date (Deslee 2014).
 100 highly selected patients were randomised to usual care or bilateral coil placement.
 All patients had under gone pulmonary rehabilitation.
 The pre-specified primary end point of percentage of patients achieving a 54m improvement in 6 minute walk distance at 6 months was met (36% vs. 18% P=0.03).
 However at 12 month follow up there was no significant difference in mean improvement in 6 minute walk distance.
 There were sustained improvements in spirometry and quality of life at 12 months.
 Pneumonia rates were far higher in the coil group (18% vs 4% P=0.03) but pneumothorax rates were similar between the two groups.
 Cost effectiveness analysis found the treatment to be prohibitively expensive (12 month incremental cost effectiveness ratio was approximately $1,000,000 per QALY).